Batsuit: Batman: The Telltale Series

 The Batsuit (known as the "Batsuit Mark I") in the first season of Batman: The Telltale Series draws on comparisons from the suit in Arkham Origins.
 Built by Lucius Fox (along with all of Batman's tech), the cowl features short ears and the following functions: thermal vision, the ability to distort Batman's voice, a VR function for planned attacks and investigating crime scenes, and the ability to view reflected images, which comes in handy when a kidnapped Alfred adjusts his glasses to send images via a video Lady Arkham sends to Bruce Wayne in Episode 5.
 The gauntlets contain a 3D computer-like terminal whenever Batman needs to activate certain gadgets or his drones, and they allow him to scan evidence without ever touching anything; they also allow him to overhear conversations when he presses his fingers to a wall or window.
-In Episode 3, the Mark I is damaged via Lady Arkham's concussion staff and can only be repaired if the player has Wayne convince Fox to quit at Wayne Enterprises and work for Batman full-time, or if Batman protects his tech in the next episode (see below).

 Towards the end of Episode 4, the player has the choice to oust Penguin as CEO of Wayne Enterprises and protect Batman's tech, or to oust Two-Face as mayor of Gotham and protect Wayne Manor from being burnt down.
 If they choose to take on Penguin and protect Batman's tech, Fox will give Wayne the Batsuit Mark II when he goes to rescue Alfred and face Lady Arkham.
 The Mark II's main body is light grey with an armored frame similar to the Exoframe Batsuit from The Dark Knight Returns, with the gloves (which feature no bracers), boots, cape, and cowl remaining all black.
 The cowl's ears are longer, and the yellow accents on the utility belt are predominant to show the suit's upgraded tech.
-With the heavy protection of the suit, Lady Arkham's concussion staff will barely scratch it in the final battle.